Dentures & Partial Dentures

 A denture is a removable dental replacement for missing teeth and surrounding tissue.
 They are made to closely resemble your natural teeth and help restore your smile as well as your confidence.

 There are two types of dentures – complete and partial.
 Complete dentures are for patients whose teeth are completely missing, and partial dentures are for those who have some teeth remaining.
-A Partial denture not only fills in the spaces created by missing teeth, it also prevents the remaining teeth from shifting, causing future problems.
+A Partial denture not only fills in the spaces created by missing teeth, but it also prevents the remaining teeth from shifting, causing future problems.
 A complete denture may be either “conventional” or “immediate.”
 A conventional type is made after the teeth have been removed and the gum tissue has healed, usually taking 4 to 6 weeks.
 During this time the patient will go without teeth.

 Prior to your appointment, we’ll create some immediate dentures for your use during the healing process so you don’t have to be without teeth during that time.
 Once the tissues shrink and heal, adjustments will have to be made.
 Dentures are very durable appliances and will last many years, but may have to be remade, repaired, or readjusted due to normal wear.
 If you have never had dentures before, or need a repair, we can give you the care you need!